Send the link below via email or IMCopy

 For Malaria you must be able to:

-describe the environmental and human factors which put people at risk of contracting the disease
+describe the physical/environmental and human factors which put people at risk of contracting the disease

-describe and evaluate the methods used to control the spread of the disease
+explain the methods used to try and control the spread of the disease; and

 Explain the benefits to a country of eradicating the disease